saltstack/salt/doc/topics/cloud/vagrant.rst

 Configuration
 =============

-Configuration of the client virtual machine (using virtualbox, VMware, etc) will be done by Vagrant as specified in the Vagrantfile on the host machine.
+Configuration of the client virtual machine (using VirtualBox, VMware, etc) will be done by Vagrant as specified in the Vagrantfile on the host machine.

 Salt-cloud will push the commands to install and provision a salt minion on